efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

 19. run `ls -l /tmp/`, check if `timelapse_short.mp4` and `timelapse_long.mp4` exist and check if it's working on vigibot.

-20. if it works, automatically start it on boot: run `sudo nano /etc/rc.local` and add
+20. if it works, automatically start it on boot: run `sudo nano /etc/rc.local` and add the following above the line `exit 0`
 ```
 /usr/local/timelapser/timelapser.sh > /dev/tty0 &
 ```
-above the line `exit 0`

 ### additional information / explanations: